takumayumi/Smooth-Continuous-Vertical-Swiper/README.md

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.
-- **Swiper.js**: Modern slider library used for smooth and responsive scrolling.
+- **Swiper**: Modern slider library used for smooth and responsive scrolling.
-- **Tailwind CSS**: Utility-first CSS framework for fast styling.
+- **Tailwind CSS 3**: Utility-first CSS framework for fast styling.

 ## Learning